 Entering Senior School and Key Stage 3 is a memorable experience in the life of every child and here at The British School of Tirana we strive to ensure that our students begin this important stage in their education in a safe, nurturing and stimulating learning environment.

-New subjects are also introduced such as Drama in Year 7.
-In Year 9 Chemistry, Biology and Physics take the place of General Science in order to best inform each student about their future IGCSE choices.
+New subjects are also introduced such as Drama, Chemistry, Biology and Physics as part of combined Science in order to best inform each student about their future IGCSE choices.

 In Key Stage 3 there are many opportunities for students to follow co-curricular activities and to enhance their social and inter-personal skills.
 A wide variety of clubs are on offer, from basketball to coding, chess to photography and film production to learning how to play and instrument.